This site has limited support for your browser. We recommend switching to Edge, Chrome, Safari, or Firefox.

 Guidelines on Baking with Teff!

-Teff works wonders for all types of cookies!
-However, you should use different amounts of teff flour depending on the flavour and type of cookie.
-For example, chocolate-chip and nut-butter cookies are thick, chewy, and moist with 50-100% teff flour.
+Cookies and biscuits: Teff works wonders for all types of cookies!
+However, you should use different amounts of teff flour depending on the flavor and type of cookie.
+For example, chocolate chip and nut-butter cookies are thick, chewy, and moist with 50-100% teff flour.
 On the other hand, you’re always safe using 25% teff flour for any cookie recipe, even if you’re not looking for a nutty, chocolatey, or sweet taste from the flour.

-#1.
-Higher levels of teff in certain recipes may form drier and dense results because of the fact that teff is a gluten-free grain and should be compensated with more liquids, just like you would in any gluten-free baking recipes.
+First, higher levels of teff in certain recipes may form drier and dense results because teff is a gluten-free grain and should be compensated with more liquids, just like you would in any gluten-free baking recipe.